krunch3r76/gompress/README.md

 (xz-5.2.5) $ ./configure --prefix=$HOME/.local
 (xz-5.2.5) $ make && make install
 ```
-**stay tuned for support for other compressors not requiring a separate installation**

 ## MOA
 gompress partitions/divides a file into measures of 64MiB, sending them to golem nodes, where xz is invoked to compress the partitions. the parts are asynchronously retrieved and stitched together into a cohesive whole that can be decompressed via xz.